 By December, the type was flying the route from New York to Miami, and the first transcontinental flights from New York to Los Angeles began in January 1959.

 The Boeing 707 had a military pedigree, as the company was known then for its military aircraft manufactured during and after World War II.

-The Boeing 707 began as an in-air refueling tanker prototype, and further development led to the KC-135A Stratotanker and finally to a four-engine passenger aircraft powered by turbo-jet Pratt & Whitney small-diameter engines, each with a thrust of about 50 kilonewtons.
+The Boeing 707 began as an in-air refueling tanker prototype.
+Further development led to the KC-135A Stratotanker and finally to a four-engine passenger aircraft powered by turbo-jet Pratt & Whitney small-diameter engines, each with a thrust of about 50 kilotons.
 By comparison, each of the two turbofan high-bypass General Electric GEnx-1B engines powering today’s 787 delivers more than 300 kN at takeoff.

 On the B-47 and B-52, Boeing already had extensive experience with this issue and had developed the yaw damper system on the B-47 that would later be added to the Boeing 707. the new 707 Pilots, accustomed to straight-winged propeller-driven planes, had a hard time adjusting to this instability and getting used to the yaw damper.